 Sensitisation programmes are carried out at hospitals, schools, workplaces and community groups.
 These programmes create awareness about the ill-effects of tobacco by providing education, awareness of the existence of tobacco treatment services, and information detailing the benefits of quitting

-An online training is being developed to cater to busy healthcare professionals.
-This will cover all aspects of the Level 1 training and enable the trainee to provide brief advice to their patients in their own practice.
+An online training course has been developed to cater to busy healthcare professionals.
+This will cover all aspects of Level 1 of LifeFirst training and enable the trainee to provide brief advice to their patients in their own practice.

 It is an interactive training with a notional learning time of about 100 minutes.